 Another is that they may cause additional rubbing and friction on the skin of your feet, which can lead to blisters or calluses.
 Finally, they may not be comfortable for everyone and could worsen foot pain instead of relieving it.

-If you are considering purchasing shoe inserts, talk to your doctor or podiatrist first to see if they are right for you.
+If you are considering purchasing shoe inserts, talk to your doctor or podiatrist first to see if they suit you.

 Dr. Shoesert Supination & Over-Pronation Inserts, Medial & Lateral Heel Insoles for Foot Alignment, Knee Pain, Bow Legs, Osteoarthritis - 2 Pairs (Large - Women's 12-13.5|Men's 11-14)